 - Once the implant has been given time to heal and integrate, Dr. Catt will place a tiny connecting piece, called an abutment, over the implant, followed by the recommended restoration — a crown, implant denture, or dental bridge.

 Dr. Catt is certified by the American Society of Implant & Reconstructive Dentistry and has been helping Medford-area residents achieve the smile of their dreams for over 20 years.
 Think dental implant treatment may be right for you?
-Contact us today for a free dental implant consultation!
+Contact us today to schedule!

 Cracked or broken teeth